sul-dlss/infrastructure-team/sdr/index.md

 ## The SDR stuff

 ### Argo
 Argo is the management interface for the SDR.
-This site is only available to privleged library affiliated users and gives them an administrators UI.
+This site is only available to privileged library affiliated users and gives them an administrators UI.
 Argo is a frontend to the functions provided by the dor-services-app.

 ### dor-services-app (DSA)
 This is the internal API for managing the SDR.
 It has a direct connection to the persistence layer and all other systems write/read from the persisted data through DSA.